o3de/o3de.org/content/blog/posts/cmake-essentials-series-part-1.md

 ## Motivation

-CMake is the most widely used build system in the C++ community and understanding how best to use it unlocks a whole host of possibilities when it comes to C++ development.
+CMake is the most widely used build system in the C++ community and understanding how best to use it unlocks a whole host of possibilities when it comes to C++ development in O3DE.
 Project setup becomes a breeze and integration with open source projects is made much simpler.

 ## Example